maximnl/mais/docs/configuration.md

 # Import configuration
-Import configuration is a generic structure that controls data import from a source to a time serie format in MAIS.
-The structure has two layers made of transitory parameters to support import of data from any table/view source:
+Import configuration is a generic lyered structure that defines parameteres for importing data to the time series format of MAIS.
+The parameters have a top - the procedure layer and a bottom - the import layer.

-- Import procedure level - table [A_IMPORT PROCEDURE].
-It defines a stored procedure to call and most commonly it sets the data source name.
-Do not confuse it with the SQL stored procedures.
-The same SQL stored procedure can be used in multiple import procedures.
+- The procedure layer - table [A_IMPORT PROCEDURE].
+It defines a (stored) procedure or an APP to call, the filter, the date period to import data, scheduling and other parameters.
+It is convenient to define one or more procedures per data source/table/view.
+MAIS comes with several predefined stored procedures to cover daily import needs such as an import from a table/view.

+- MAIS has a A_IMPORT_RUN view that combines the layerd parameters such as date_import_from.
+These parameters are passed into the corresponding stored procedure of the corresponding import during the executions.
+The parameters can be refined inside the stored procedures or an app.

 - Import level - table [A_IMPORT].
 It refines the parameters of the assigned procedure for a specific time serie.
 Import parameters such as [source] can be left empty and they will use [source] from the assigned procedure.
 Most commonly [filter] parameter will be set as time series will differ by the filter which goes into the [where] clause of the generated SQL.

 All parameters can be written in sql expressions syntax.

-Parameters are premerged in the view [A_IMPORT_RUN] and are accessed within MAIS stored procedures directly from data.
 ```sql

 -- Parameters defined at interface/ SP level / to select and batch run several imports after each other